jimmykallhagen/nordix-tools/bridge-and-ssh/README.md

 ---

 ## Easy ip-adress check
-nordix-show-ip will show your ip addresses in a zenity popup window, this is your ip address you use for ssh
+nordix-show-ip will show your ip addresses in a zenity popup window,  this is the IP address you use for SSH

 **How to use**
 ```bash